Ipod-Na-no/TheBotBible/README.md

 - Tips, tricks, experiences, and guides

 ## What This Repo Is NOT
-- Where I hid Afterburner's design files
+- Where I hid Afterburner's design files.
+Cry me a river
 - A place to ask questions.
 Go to the Discord server for that
-- Instructions on how to build a perfect bot
+- Instructions on how to build a perfect bot.
+Check Commandment 21